limehouselabs/led-screens/content/docs/tiles/dmg1083/_index.md

 ## History

 These are video wall tiles which were donated in September 2023.
-They were part of a batch of tiles which had to be recalled due to an unacceptable failure rate.
+They were part of a batch of tiles which had to be recalled due to an unacceptable failure rate, though we haven't seen any indication of these failures in testing (it may simply be an issue with colour consistency).

 Approximately 800 tiles were received in this batch.
-We are currently evaluating these tiles and it is likely that some will be available for distribution soon.
+We distributed a significant portion of them via the swapshop at [EMF 2024](https://www.emfcamp.org).

 ## Description